Frequently Asked Questions

 What does your orientation consist of?

 Each intern goes through hospital and department orientation during their first week on duty.
 Our new interns are assigned to the emergency department as either their first or second clinical rotation.
-In addition to their clinical shifts they attend intern specific didactic lectures (e.g., chest pain stratification, approach to seizures, etc.) and clinical labs (e.g., airway, suturing, splinting, slit lamp, etc.) given by the faculty during the first few months after arrival.
+In addition to their clinical shifts they attend intern specific didactic lectures (e.g., chest pain stratification, approach to seizures, etc.) and clinical labs (e.g., airway, ultrasound, suturing, splinting, slit lamp, etc.) given by the faculty during the first few months after arrival.

 Is conference time truly protected for residents?